 Works on paper require special measures to protect them.
 The fragile material should normally not be exposed to light or else it will yellow and fade.
 For this reason, the museum presents a selection of works in themed temporary exhibitions in its halls on the upper floor of the Residenzschloss (Royal Palace).

-For the many works that are not on show, there is a better solution: In the public study hall of the Kabinett, visitors can, by reservation, view any of the individual sheets, with only a few exceptions.
-Works may be selected with the help of study hall staff or using the online collection – otherwise, there are always preselected works to enjoy.
+For the many works that are not on show, there is a better solution: In the public study room of the Kabinett, visitors can, by reservation, view any of the individual sheets, with only a few exceptions.
+Works may be selected with the help of study room staff or using the online collection – otherwise, there are always preselected works to enjoy.

 Rembrandt completed several drawings of his wife Saskia von Uylenburgh, to whom he had been married since 1634, showing her in a domestic environment.
 This sheet shows Saskia close up, sitting in her alcove.
 Her attentive eyes are directed at the viewer.